“Injured Worker” Videotaped Playing Golf

-While work-related injury reports are generally legitimate, occasionally employees will attempt to take advantage of benefits they do not deserve.
+While work-related injury reports are generally legitimate, occasionally, employees will attempt to take advantage of benefits they do not deserve.
 Injuries in such incidents may be exaggerated or unrelated to job-related tasks.

 One particular example occurring at a car dealership sticks out.
 An employee claimed injuries after a vehicle struck him while he was on the job.
 It appears his injuries were not too severe, however.
-The worker apparently missed a doctor’s appointment and a video showed him playing golf without any signs of injury.
-Both a physical therapist and orthopedic doctor who treated the employee stated his activities were not consistent with the kinds of injuries he claimed.
+The worker apparently missed a doctor’s appointment, and a video showed him playing golf without any signs of injury.
+Both a physical therapist and an orthopedic doctor who treated the employee stated his activities were not consistent with the kinds of injuries he claimed.

 This employee later pleaded guilty to two felonies involving workers’ compensation fraud.
 He is required to pay back $7,000 in restitution and offered a five-year deferred sentence.
 Though he likely suffered injuries in the incident, he reportedly attempted to deceive others regarding the severity of his injuries.